-Airservices is committed to facilitating the successful entry of Unmanned Aerial Systems (UAS) into controlled airspace in a staged process that integrates with manned operations.
-Consistent with this goal, Airservices continues to participate in the Civil Aviation Safety Authority (CASA) UAS Sub Committee.
+Airservices is committed to facilitating the successful entry of RPAS into controlled airspace in a staged process that will integrate with manned operations.

 Operation in controlled airspace